 The British military had been expecting any Japanese invasion to land at Kota Bharu, but they had not expected them to be able to advance so quickly.

-So, if the British knew of this potential strategy and they had time to prepare, why was it so easy for Japanese to capture the region so quickly?
+So, if the British knew of this potential strategy and they had time to prepare, why was it so easy for the Japanese to capture the region so quickly?

-Firstly, General Yamashita, who became known as 'The Tiger of Malaya,' had masterfully executed the Japanese campaign.
+Firstly, General Yamashita, who became known as 'The Tiger of Malaya', had masterfully executed the Japanese campaign.

 Within a week, the Japanese had already captured Kuala Lumpur.
 Then, by early January 1942 they had reached Johor Bahru which is located just across from Singapore.